muhammadahmad1857/Cloud-Engineering-Course/TS-Q1/ts-classes/class04/readme.md

 A switch statement is a control flow statement that allows a program to evaluate an expression and execute code blocks based on matching cases.

+### What is a switch statement

+A switch statement evaluates an expression and matches its value to a case label.
+It then executes the associated block of code.

+### Why we use switch instead of if-else

+Switch statements are used instead of if-else when there are multiple conditions based on a single value.
+Switch can be more readable and concise in such cases.

 ### Syntax:

 ```typescript